fsudssAI/RASlab-website/content/contact/contact.md

   columns: '1'
 ---

-Welcome to Resilient and Autonomous Systems Lab Website, we are happy to meet you.
+Welcome to Resilient and Autonomous Systems Lab, we are happy to meet you.